-Look, if you have a product that solves a real problem and the market knows they have a problem, but it requires you to go out in person to meet with each and every potential customer, but the price point that your customers are willing to pay is too low, then there may not be an economically viable opportunity there.
+Look, if you have a product that solves a real problem and the market knows they have a problem, but it requires you to go out in person to meet with each and every potential customer, but the price your customers are willing to pay is too low, then there may not be an economically viable opportunity there.

 High-touch, high-cost sales are not counter to SaaS (see the Salesforce.com example below), but for a low-priced product, that might not work.

 And let’s be very clear… there are situations where you might have a product that solves a real problem and a scaleable and sustainable way to reach them… but if they don’t know they have a problem, that’s going to be your biggest hurdle.

 4. Ensure your product conforms to User Experience and User Interface best practices